 During fiscal year ended December 28, 2013, each nonemployee director of the Company received an annual retainer of \$55,000 with the respective Audit and Compensation Committee Chairmen receiving an additional \$10,000 annual retainer.
 For the current fiscal year ending January 3, 2015, however, the lead independent director receives an annual retainer of \$55,000 and each other nonemployee director receives an annual retainer of \$65,000.
 Additionally, for the fiscal year ending January 3, 2015, the respective Audit and Compensation Committee Chairmen receive an additional \$15,000 annual retainer and the Nominating Committee Chairman receives an additional \$5,000 annual retainer.
 No additional meeting fees are paid to our nonemployee directors or our directors who are also officers of the Company.
-Compensation paid to our nonemployee director Compensation Table appearing on page
+Compensation paid to our nonemployee directors in 2013 is shown in the Director Compensation Table appearing on page 36.